NHSDigital/electronic-prescription-service-api/README.md

 #### Apigee Portal
 The Apigee portal will not automatically pull examples from schemas, you must specify them manually.

-### Postman Collection

-`electronic-prescription-service-api-sandbox.json` must be kept in sync with the OAS and Sandbox manually.

-Procedure:
- * Import the collection into Postman
- * Update requests and export the collection back into the repo
- * Re-generate the [Run in Postman button](https://learning.getpostman.com/docs/postman-for-publishers/run-in-postman/creating-run-button/) Markdown button link and update the OAS

 #### Platform setup
 Successful deployment of the API Proxy requires:

  1. A *Target Server* named `ig3`